MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

    ![Choosing card size.](../media/connections/choosing-card-size.png)

-4. If you want to target your card to specific audiences (that is, only audience you specify will see the card in the dashboard), select one or more groups to target.
+4. To target your card to specific audiences (i.e. only audience you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Design your own card with a quick view

 You can choose the **Card designer** option to design your own card that includes a quick view.
-To do this, you should be familiar with JSON and Adaptive Card templates.
+To design your own cards, you should be familiar with JSON and Adaptive Card templates.
 For more information, see [Adaptive Cards Templating](/adaptive-cards/templating/).

+   > [!IMPORTANT]
+   > The quick view will need to be set up first (see the [Set up a quick view](#set-up-a-quick-view) section).

 ![Example of a card designer card.](../media/connections/card-designer-card-example.png)